SoupNet-Technologies/SubnetSurgeon/README.md

 # Subnet Surgeon

-Subnet Surgeon is a tool designed to aid in various subnetting calculations.
+Subnet Surgeon is a tool designed to aid in various subnetting operations.
 This utility provides a user-friendly interface for network administrators, students, and IT professionals to quickly and accurately perform subnetting tasks.

 ## Features